IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro 1 (and 2 (?)), judgement of notes is handled in increasing definition order.
 * The earliest Drumroll-type note passing the judgement timing takes precedence over hit-type notes in official games (?) and TJAPlayer2 for.PC.
-  * *Proposal* (IID): Drumroll-type notes only takes precedence over later-defined notes.
+  * In OpenTaiko (0auBSQ) v0.6.0.93+: Drumroll-type notes only takes precedence over later-defined notes.
-* In OpenTaiko (0auBSQ), a bomb or AD-Lib note just past the judgement timing takes precedence over other hit-type notes past the judgement timing, until a future note becomes closer to the judgement timing than the bomb or AD-Lib.
+* In OpenTaiko (0auBSQ), an unhit bomb or AD-Lib note past the judgement timing takes precedence over earlier hit-type notes, and an unhit future note closer to the judgement timing takes precedence over a farther bomb or AD-Lib.

 ### Judgement Expection Type